 What is the end goal of the website?

 For now, there is none.
-Initially, I was just testing out frameworks like Gatsby and how they work with Contentful.
-Now I just enjoy writing and seeing numbers go up ;).
+Initially, I was just testing frameworks like Gatsby and how they work with Contentful.
+Now I just enjoy playing around and seeing numbers go up ;).

 Are you doing any link building to the site?

 For now, I’m not.
 I might in the future, but I also know that you can go a long way without doing so.
 As an experiment, I might have someone help me build a few links someday, but it’s not a focus at the moment.